 iPAD for Learning

 Our vision is that digital skills are integrated into every subject area.
-The use of tablets means that as a forward-looking school we can offer more personalised learning and lessons are kept relevant and engaging for young people.
+The use of tablet devices means that as a forward-looking school we can offer more personalised learning and lessons are kept relevant and engaging for young people as well as providing with the skills and digital literacy to equip them for the future.

 ipad for learning – FAQ